harrietrc/loadimpact-docs/jekyll/_v4/overview/things-that-differentiate.md

 order: 1
 hide: false
 ---
-This is work in progress, testing out the tool, this page should detail the differentiation that
+This is work in progress, testing out the tool, this page should detail the differentiation that LoadImpact offer to the user
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4MDkzMzU1NF19
+eyJoaXN0b3J5IjpbMjEwNTIzMjM3OV19
 -->